AvaAvarai/VKD_Tools/README.md

 # VKD_Tools

+## Overview

 Tools made for visual knowledge discovery of multidimensional classification data.
+For visualizing and exploring multidimensional data.

 Get started by launching the `menu.py` script and loading a dataset.
 Datasets can be added to the datasets folder.